Rookie managers who won the World Series

 Cora joined the club with a five-game World Series victory over the Dodgers in his first season as the Red Sox's manager, a year removed from nabbing a ring as the Astros' bench coach in 2017.
 Prior to coaching with Houston, Cora played 14 seasons in the Majors from 1998-2011.
-He played for the Dodgers, Indians, Red Sox, Mets, Rangers and Nationals.
+He played for the Dodgers, Cleveland, Red Sox, Mets, Rangers and Nationals.
 Cora won a World Series title with Boston as a player in '07.

 Bob Brenly, 2001 D-backs